Admission for Community Trainees

 - Evidence of relevant/insightful knowledge gained while working with the community.

-If you would like to apply for the URLEND Training Program please complete the online application.If you are applying to be a long-term trainee, the following materials must be submitted as part of your application (you will be asked to upload these documents).
+APPLICATION INSTRUCTIONSIf you are applying to be a Long-Term Trainee, the following materials must be submitted as part of your application (you will be asked to upload these documents).

 - Current CV / Resume